Skip to main content

 2. Run integration tests covering success and failure cases

-3. Test edge cases like zero amounts, maximum amounts, and missing accounts
+3. Test edge cases like zero amounts, maximum amounts, and missing accounts or approvals

 1. Never assume success — always check transaction results